lambdatoast/lambdatoast.github.com/_drafts/values-types-functors.md

 What do we know about this value, and what operations can we apply to it?

-The answer is that we cannot do anything meaningful or useful at all with `x`, if we don't know anything about what type of value it is.
+The answer is that we cannot do anything actually meaningful or useful with `x`, if we're not informed about the type of value it is.

 Types are what we inevitably get to when we start asking:
 What is the difference between `"picture.jpeg"` and `42`?
 What is